Slow WiFi Speeds - Not Anymore

 Will fixing my coax wiring also improve my WiFi?

-In 95% of homes, yes — significantly!
+In 95% of homes, yes, significantly.
 When your modem is receiving a weak or unstable signal, your WiFi router has less to work with and the instability compounds throughout the network.
 Fixing the coax line first often resolves WiFi issues that seemed unrelated.
-In larger homes or homes with dead zones from wall construction, a mesh WiFi upgrade may still be needed — but we always fix the source problem first.
+In larger homes or homes with dead zones from wall construction, an access point upgrade may still be needed, but we always fix the source problem first.

 How much does this service cost?

-We assess your coax wiring and WiFi setup and give you a clear, no-obligation estimate before any work begins.
+We assess your coax wiring and WiFi setup and give you a clear estimate before any work begins.
+There's a small charge for the assessment, which we then remove from your invoice when you decide to move forward.

 Do I need to do anything before you come out?

-No. Just know where your modem and router are located.
-We handle the rest — tracing coax runs, identifying splitters, checking signal levels, and recommending the right fix for your specific setup.
+No. Just know where your modem and router are located as well as the WiFi password.
+We handle the rest, tracing coax runs, identifying splitters, checking signal levels, and recommending the right fix for your specific setup.

 Will you have to cut open my walls to run a new cable?